-One of the downfalls of direct injection though, is that the intake ports typically see a fair amount of carbon build up.
-This carbon build up prevents the engine from breathing to its full potential costing the owner performance, fuel economy, idling issues, potential check engine lights and more.
+One of the downfalls of direct injection, though, is that the intake ports typically see a fair amount of carbon build up.
+This carbon build up prevents the engine from breathing to its full potential costing the owner performance, fuel economy, idling issues, potential check engine lights, and more.

 If you’re at all familiar with older cars then you understand what’s involved with adjusting valves.
-Some might question the importance of adjusting them though.
-Why do they need adjustment?
-If my motor isn’t “ticking” or noisy, then it must be fine, right?
+Some might question the importance of adjusting them, though.
+"Why do they need adjustment?
+If my motor isn’t “ticking” or noisy, then it must be fine, right?"
 Not necessarily.
 Noise isn’t the only sign that your valves need adjustment.
-It’s certain A sign, but not the tell all.
-The importance of adjusting valves is that you want a motor that is running efficiently, providing you with the most performance and best fuel economy that your engine was designed for (or maybe more).
+It’s certainly ONE sign, but not the tell all.
+The importance of adjusting valves is that you want a motor that is running efficiently, providing you with the most performance, and best fuel economy that your engine was designed for (or maybe more).
 When valves are out of their spec, neither of these are possible due to valves either being opened too much or not enough.
 This can also cause the edge of the valves to burn which means they are not sealing properly and can ultimately lead to replacement of a valve(s).

-At Turner BMW we have the right tools required to adjust valves in all the BMW motors that require it; M20, M30, S14, S38 and S54.
-Depending on what motor you have in your BMW, will depend on how often it is recommended to adjust the valves.
+At Turner Service, we have the right tools required to adjust valves in all the BMW motors that require it; M20, M30, S14, S38 and S54.
+Depending on what motor you have in your BMW, that will depend on how often it is recommended to adjust the valves.
 For a quick reference, see below: